xNyaDev/ffmusicsync/README.md

 - Keep the folder updated with subsequent runs - you can remove and add songs to the original one
 - Remove brackets from the filenames - no more `(Original Mix)` in every single name, customizable
 - Lots of file formats supported - acts as a ffmpeg wrapper, supports everything ffmpeg does
-- Keep a list of the encoded files so even if you change the rename settings it won't need to re-encode them
+- Keep a list of the encoded files so even if you change the renaming settings it won't need to re-encode them
+- Copy covers to files post-encode*

+*See the [lofty crate](https://docs.rs/lofty/0.6.3/lofty/index.html#supported-formats) for a list of supported formats to copy from/to

 ## Limitations
 - Recursive directories currently not supported - the input directory can contain only files
-- OGG covers not supported - ffmpeg limitation.
-Use `-vn` when encoding to OGG otherwise the files will be unplayable

 ## Configuration examples
 `config.json` can contain comments, so you can just copy-paste the example.